cloudenochcsis/Fitness-workout-tracker/ReadMe.md

-Build an intermediate-level Fitness Workout Tracker using React, Python/Flask, and SQLite with Azure DevOps integration.
-Include:
+Fitness Workout Tracker using React, Python/Flask, and SQLite with Azure DevOps integration.

 1. Flask backend with:
    - REST API for workouts and exercises